The language used around mental illness – and the stigma attached to it – needs serious review, writes Brooke Murphy.

 It is important to note that Fisher made this statement in a Hollywood world where admissions to hospital for mental health issues are frequently explained away as ‘exhaustion and dehydration.’
 Fisher didn’t want or need anyone’s pity, and clearly didn’t see the point in making up more palatable excuses for her breakdown.
 She was who she was and made no apologies.
 If a big star like Fisher didn’t give any fucks about identifying as mentally ill, why should we?

 Unfortunately, most of us don’t have as much power or authority as Fisher.
-Some of us hide aspects of our identities to keep our jobs, to keep our friends and family happy, or to hold onto our friends.
+Some of us hide aspects of our identities to keep our jobs, or to keep our friends and family happy.
 When it comes to mental illness, we view it as the ‘other’ – a foreign experience that is not shared by the dominant group.
 This line of thinking conceals the truth; we all suffer from mental illness at some point.
 For some of us, it may come in the form of stressing over exams or falling into a brief depression after a breakup.
 Many people, such as Fisher, deal with more extreme versions of everyday experiences of mental illness.
-So why do we view ‘mentally illness’ as something to be feared?
+So why do we view ‘mental illness’ as something to be feared?

 One of the problems is that mental illnesses are categorised as illnesses or diseases.
 Small pox was a disease.
 A really, really horrible infectious disease.
 What did we do?
 We invented vaccines to eliminate it.
 It’s wonderful that we are working on cures for illnesses and diseases, but mental conditions don’t belong in the same category.

 When you take a disease away from a person, they are still the same person without the physical suffering.
 The same logic does not hold true with mental ‘illness.’
 Eliminating a mental illness takes part of a person’s soul with it.